Jnanavi7/News-Daily/README.md

 - [License](#license)

 ## Introduction
-The News Aggregator App is a simple web application built using React.
+The News Daily App is a simple web application built using React.
 It utilizes the News API to fetch and display the latest news headlines, allowing users to stay updated with current events.

 ## Features
 - Fetches and displays the latest news headlines.
 - Allows users to click on a news article to view more details.
+- Allows users to read new from various categories

 ## Installation
 To run this project locally, follow these steps: